-U.K. jobless rate hits lowest since 1975 but wage growth deteriorates
+U.K. jobless rate hits lowest since 2005 but wage growth deteriorates

-Britain’s unemployment rate fell unexpectedly to its lowest in over 40 years in the three months to January, but pay growth worsened in an unpromising sign for the economy ahead of its divorce with the European Union.
+Britain’s unemployment rate fell unexpectedly to its lowest in more than a decade in the three months to January, but pay growth worsened in an unpromising sign for the economy ahead of its divorce with the European Union.

 While suggesting Britain’s labour market continues to show resilience following June’s Brexit vote, figures on wage growth will add to concerns that consumer spending – a main driver of the economy – looks set to weaken as inflation rises.